 The unexplored potential of judicial dialogue methodology

-The Project predominant focus was judicial dialogue and cooperation - in this respect fundamental rights are the context in which judicial dialogue takes place.
-The Project builded on the conviction that collaboration and contact between the legal professions of the Member States and the European Union are indispensable in the field of fundamental rights adjudication; all the more, given the multi-level system of fundamental rights protection consolidated by the entry into force of the Lisbon Treaty and the Charter of Fundamental Rights.
+JUDCOOP focus was judicial dialogue and cooperation in the area of fundamental rights.
+The Project built on the conviction that collaboration and contact between the legal professions of the Member States and the European Union are indispensable in the field of fundamental rights adjudication; all the more, given the multi-level system of fundamental rights protection consolidated by the entry into force of the Lisbon Treaty and the Charter of Fundamental Rights.

-The objective of the project is to promote and develop the dialogue existing between the European judges by exploring concrete dimensions of judicial cooperation in the area of selected EU fundamental rights, namely principle of non-discrimination, freedom of expression and fair trial.
-We will create small epistemic communities composed of judges, scholars and practitioners and discuss current and past cases that have created conflicting interpretations.
-This objective, in fact, consists of identifying the judicial dialogue techniques as well as demonstrating their usefulness in practical contexts of case law developed by other courts focusing on particular fundamental right.
-We would like to enable national judges to use the widest possible toolkit to engage into judicial cooperation with other Courts while addressing issues concerning implementation of fundamental rights.
+The objective of the project was to promote and develop the dialogue existing between the European judges by exploring concrete dimensions of judicial cooperation in the area of selected EU fundamental rights, namely principle of non-discrimination, freedom of expression and fair trial.
+The project created small epistemic communities composed of judges, scholars and practitioners discussing current and past cases that have created conflicting interpretations.
+As a result of these discussions, the national judges acquired a wide toolkit to engage into judicial cooperation with other Courts while addressing issues concerning implementation of fundamental rights.

 All the material produced in the project are available in Centre’s publications page.